ivankohut/spravodaj/README.md

 This repos contains

 1. TeX sources of newsletter and macros used (`makra.tex`)
-2. *bookleet-tool* (Python3) script used to generate booklet pages for printing
+2. *booklet-tool* (Python3) script used to generate booklet pages for printing

 ## TeX sources